GilberK25/N-Sharp/Documentation/Keywords/Primitives/enum.md

         ValueA,
         ValueB,
         ValueC,
         // This is legal. `byte` is an `IIncremental`.
+The default is `0`.
     }
 }
 ```

 Deriving an enum follows similar rules.
 The options given are still accessible in the new enum.
+An enum can only derive from an enum with the same generic parameter.